-Here at Jomo, we care about matching up the candidates with the best contact centres in Wales.
-This company was created out of a need for flexibility and positivity within the workplace; therefore, believing in your own abilities as an employee is essential.
+Here at Jomo, we care about matching up our candidates with the best contact centres in Wales.
+This company was created out of a need for flexibility and positivity within the workplace, so believing in your own abilities as an employee is essential.
 This can be hard when Imposter Syndrome rears its ugly head – but we have the tips to get you back on track!

 First described in 1978 by psychologists Imes and Clance, Imposter Syndrome has unfortunately become a common part of the modern workplace.
 High-achieving individuals, women, and women of colour, are most likely to experience symptoms of Imposter Syndrome.

 These symptoms can be debilitating in the workplace and for one’s own self-esteem.
 As cheerleaders for our talented candidates, it is also important to be your own cheerleader.
-Here are a few tips to get you ahead of the Imposter Syndrome monster…
+Here are a few tips to help you deal with the Imposter Syndrome monster.

 What is Imposter Syndrome?